Is GLP-1 and GLP-3 Treatment Available Via Telehealth?

 When In-Person Care Might Be Needed

-For most patients, telehealth-based treatment is sufficient for the entire program.
-Occasionally, if you need blood work, your provider might recommend getting labs done locally (at Quest or LabCorp, for example) and having results sent to our office.
+For most patients, telehealth-based treatment is sufficient throughout.
+Occasionally, for blood work, an independent licensed provider might recommend getting labs done locally (at Quest or LabCorp, for example) and having results sent to their office.
 This still doesn’t require a visit to a specialized clinic—most primary care doctors’ offices or community labs can draw blood.

-In rare cases where complex medical issues arise, your provider might recommend seeing a local doctor in person for evaluation.
-But for the vast majority of patients on our program, everything happens remote.
+In rare cases where complex medical issues arise, an independent licensed provider might recommend seeing a local doctor in person for evaluation.
+But for the vast majority of patients on GLP-1/GLP-3 therapy, everything happens remotely.

 Is Telehealth Right for You?

 If you’re comfortable with technology, have a private space for appointments, and prefer the convenience of remote care, telehealth is an excellent option.
-You get high-quality medical supervision without the friction of office visits.
+You get independent provider oversight without the friction of office visits.

-Ready to explore whether our telehealth program is right for you?
-Learn more about our program options, check our FAQ for additional details, or contact us today to discuss your specific situation.
-Our team can answer questions about whether we serve your state and what to expect from your first telehealth consultation.
-You can also review our documentation for more information about how our telehealth program works.
+Ready to explore whether telehealth is right for you?
+Learn more about GLP-1/GLP-3 medication options, check our FAQ for additional details, or find an independent licensed provider.
+A provider can answer questions about whether they serve your state and what to expect from a first telehealth consultation.
+You can also review our documentation for educational background.